incoresemi/uatg/framework/README.md

     f.close()

     # parse the log file, extract the needed patterns.
-    # based on the occurences and frequency validate the execution
+    # based on the occurrences and frequency validate the execution
     ghr_update_result = re.findall(rf.ghr_update_pattern, log_file)

     # design your own conditions based on the need and return True if test has passed